SCCF 2023 – 2024 GRANT RECIPIENTS

 MEASURABLE OUTCOMES

-• <25% of enrolled YOTO students have dropped out due to non-attendance
+• 1% of youth have dropped out due to non-attendance (goal was <10%)

-• 80% achieved at least an 85% monthly attendance record
+• 76% of youth achieve at least an 85% monthly school attendance record (goal was 75%)

 WEBSITE